Need good questions to ask in an interview? Try these.

 7. What are some of the challenges that come with the role?

-It’s good to be aware of the challenges that previous employees in this role have faced.
-By asking this question, you will be better prepared when you start.
-It also shows the hiring manager that you’re the type of person to see a challenge and overcome it.
+It's good for candidates to be aware of the challenges that previous employees in this role have faced.
+By asking this question at the end of an interview, you will be better prepared when you start.
+It also shows the hiring manager or employer that you're the type of person to see a challenge and overcome it.

 8. How does the role fit within the overall structure of the company?